 Pay Bills on Time

-It is critical that you make all of your monthly payments and other obligations on time to keep your credit report clean.
+It’s important to make all your monthly payments and other obligations on time to keep your credit report clean.
 In this area, there is no tolerance for even the least degree of regressing.
 This implies that you must keep a close eye on all of your costs to ensure that they do not exceed your financial means.

 Keep a Bank Balance